 As organizations grow, they often stumble into the complicated realm of regulatory compliance without a plan for how to address these requirements.
 Even when they are prepared, the sheer scope of some compliance standards, such as HIPAA/HITECH in the healthcare industry or PCI DSS for anyone accepting credit cards, can be overwhelming if their IT infrastructure isn’t set up to accommodate them.

 Fortunately, a good data center has compliance built into its operational DNA.
 Their infrastructure and practices are implemented with compliance regulations in mind, which helps them to mitigate potential risks before they can impact their customers’ business.
-With personnel fully trained and certified in compliance procedures and protocols, data centers can serve as excellent partners for organizations that would rather focus their valuable resources on delivering superior business results instead of obsessing over every last regulatory criteria.
+With personnel fully trained and certified in compliance procedures and protocols, data centers can serve as excellent partners for organizations that would rather focus their valuable resources on delivering superior business results instead of obsessing over every last regulatory stipulation.
 For organizations working in industries with heavy compliance burdens, a data center migration could be an ideal solution.

 While a data center migration can feel like a daunting task, it’s very often a necessary one.
 Many organizations grow so quickly that they outstrip their IT infrastructure long before they’re in a position to invest in their own data center facility, or they may decide that it’s simply not worth the hassle to do so.
-A data center migration provides a simple solution for these growing companies, allowing them to get all the benefits of a top-tier data center facility while also maintaining some measure of control over the pace of their growth.
+A data center migration plan provides a simple solution for these growing companies, allowing them to get all the benefits of a top-tier data center facility while also maintaining some measure of control over the pace of their growth.

 As the Marketing Manager for vXchnge, Kaylie handles the coordination and logistics of tradeshows and events.
 She is responsible for social media marketing and brand promotion through various outlets.
 She enjoys developing new ways and events to capture the attention of the vXchnge audience.